NXT: New Year's Evil (2023)

-The 2023 NXT: New Year's Evil was the third annual NXT: New Year's Evil professional wrestling event produced by WWE.
+The 2023 NXT: New Year's Evil was the third annual NXT: New Year's Evil professional wrestling television special produced by WWE, and fourth New Year's Evil overall.
 It was held exclusively for wrestlers from the promotion's NXT brand division.
-The event aired as a special episode of WWE's weekly television series NXT, broadcast on the USA Network.
-It took place on January 10, 2023, at the WWE Performance Center in Orlando, Florida.
+The event took place on January 10, 2023, at the WWE Performance Center in Orlando, Florida and aired live as a special episode of WWE's weekly television series NXT on the USA Network.

 Six matches were contested at the event.
-In the main event, Toxic Attraction members Gigi Dolin and Jacy Jayne co-won a 20-woman Battle Royal to become the number one contenders for Roxanne Perez's NXT Championship.
+In the main event, Toxic Attraction members Gigi Dolin and Jacy Jayne co-won a 20-woman Battle Royal to become the number one contenders for Roxanne Perez's NXT Women's Championship.
 In other prominent matches, Bron Breakker defeated Grayson Waller via countout to retain the NXT Championship, and Dijak defeated Tony D'Angelo to become the number one contender for the NXT North American Championship.
-The event also saw the NXT return of Jinder Mahal, who defeated Julius Creed, as well as Gallus (Mark Coffey and Wolfgang), who won a gauntlet match to become the number one contenders for The New Day's (Kofi Kingston and Xavier Woods) NXT Tag Team Championship, and Tiffany Stratton.
+The event also saw the NXT return of Jinder Mahal, who defeated Julius Creed, as well as Gallus (Mark Coffey and Wolfgang), who won a gauntlet match to become the number one contenders for The New Day's (Kofi Kingston and Xavier Woods) NXT Tag Team Championship.

 Production

 Background

-New Year's Evil is a professional wrestling event currently produced by WWE.
-It was used for a special episode of WCW Monday Nitro on December 27, 1999; WWE acquired World Championship Wrestling (WCW) in 2001.
-After 21 years since that WCW event, WWE revived the name for their January 6, 2021, episode of NXT.
-During NXT Deadline, it was announced that the third edition of NXT: New Year's Evil would be held on January 10, 2023, at the WWE Performance Center in Orlando, Florida.
+New Year's Evil is a professional wrestling television special currently produced by WWE held around New Year's.
+It was originally used for a special episode of World Championship Wrestling's (WCW) Monday Nitro on December 27, 1999; WWE acquired WCW in 2001.
+After 21 years since that WCW event, WWE revived New Year's Evil for its developmental brand NXT as a special episode of NXT on January 6, 2021, and it has since been held annually in early January.
+During NXT Deadline on December 10, 2022, it was announced that the third edition of NXT: New Year's Evil would be held on January 10, 2023, at the WWE Performance Center in Orlando, Florida and broadcast on the USA Network.